 Whom to see

-If you have signs and symptoms of myelodysplastic syndrome, you're likely to start by seeing your family doctor or a general practitioner.
-If your doctor suspects you have a myelodysplastic syndrome, you may be referred you to a doctor who specializes in blood disorders (hematologist).
+If you have signs and symptoms of myelodysplastic syndrome, you're likely to start by seeing your family doctor or primary care doctor.
+If your doctor suspects you have a myelodysplastic syndrome, you may be referred to a doctor who specializes in blood disorders (hematologist).

 How to prepare